ArchipelagoMW/Archipelago/docs/network protocol.md

 | data | dict | Any data you want to send |

 ### Get
-Used to request a or multiple values from the server's its datastorage, see the [Set](#Set) package for how to write values to the datastorage.
+Used to request a or multiple values from the server its datastorage, see the [Set](#Set) package for how to write values to the datastorage.
 A Get package will be answered with a [Retrieved](#Retrieved) package.
 #### Arguments
 | Name | Type | Notes |
 | ------ | ----- | ------ |
 | keys | list\[str\] | keys to retrieve the values for |

 ### Set
-Used to write data to the server its datastorage, that data can then be shared across worlds or just saved for later.
-Data in the datastorage can be retrieved with an [Get](#Get) package, or monitored with an [SetNotify](#SetNotify) package.
+Used to write data to the server its datastorage, that data can then be shared across worlds or just saved for later. values for keys in the datastorage can be retrieved with an [Get](#Get) package, or monitored with an [SetNotify](#SetNotify) package.
 #### Arguments
 | Name | Type | Notes |
 | ------ | ----- | ------ |